twistezo/netflix-subtitles-styler/article.md

 To create extension popup menu with form we create three files. `popup.html` and `popup.css` with visual layer and `popup.js` with logic for communicate between menu and isolated `background.js` script.

-Our visual goal:
+Our UI goal:

 <img src="https://i.imgur.com/kt6CeVw.png">

-Here you have simple HTML form with built-in validation - `popup.html`:
+Here we have simple HTML form with built-in validation - `popup.html`:

 ```html
 <!DOCTYPE html>